We have gathered all the Meteora Tourist Information you would need for your trip to Meteora and put it in one place. Simple as that!

-In each monastery there is an entrance fee of 3 euro per person.
+In each monastery there is an entrance fee of 3 euro per person, payable on the spot.

 The formations go back to about 60 million years ago, when a mixture of sandstone and conglomerate were formed during the Tertiary Period.
 A series of plate movements raised the seabed of what once used to be a surface of sea, creating a high plateau with many fault lines.
 The powers of water and wind gave the rocks their present shape.

 The Monasteries of Meteora may be visited all year round, but the weather is wet and cool from December to March.
 Crowds and high season rates begin from from July 1st to October 15th.
 May and June are the best months for comfortable weather, low season rates and the opportunity to explore the area in peace.

 The ideal way to experience the beauty of Meteora is by walking!
 Walking is the only way to see some of the most impressive rock formations in the area just East of Kastraki.
 It’s worth climbing to the rock of Aghio Pnevma (Holy Spirit), where a little whitewashed chapel has been cut into the rock.
 From a bell improbably located on an otherwise bare extension of the rock you can look directly down towards Kastraki.
 It’s also possible to escape from the crowds by heading northwards from the Transfiguration Monastery to Ypapanti.